-What You’ll Need To Make Cheesy Ground Turkey Skillet
+Why You’ll Love This Ground Turkey Skillet

-How To Make The Most Delicious Ground Turkey Recipe
+How To Make This Ground Turkey Skillet

-This Cheesy Ground Turkey Skillet is pretty basic, but we’ll get you started here with just a few steps!
+This ground turkey skillet recipe is pretty basic, but we’ll get you started here with just a few steps!
+Scroll to the recipe card at the end of the post for a complete list of instructions.

-Add onions and bell peppers to a skillet with olive oil.
+- Add onions and bell peppers to a skillet with olive oil.
 Cook for 7-8 minutes until the vegetables soften.
 Add a good amount of fresh chopped garlic to the skillet and cook for 1 minute longer.

-Push the vegetables to the side of the skillet and then add the ground turkey.
+- Push the vegetables to the side of the skillet and then add the ground turkey.
 Cook the ground turkey while breaking it up with a spoon into crumbles.
 Once the turkey is cooked, add Italian seasoning, salt and pepper to the skillet.

-Next stir in a tablespoon of flour (this will help to thicken the sauce) and then add a can of diced tomatoes, along with one cup of half and half.
+- Next stir in a tablespoon of flour (this will help to thicken the sauce) and then add a can of diced tomatoes, along with one cup of half and half.
 Stir and then bring the sauce to a simmer.

-Once the sauce comes to a bubble, stir in shredded cheddar cheese, grated parmesan cheese and cooked rotini pasta.
+- Once the sauce comes to a bubble, stir in shredded cheddar cheese, grated parmesan cheese and cooked rotini pasta.
 Stir to combine the ingredients together and melt the cheese into the sauce.

-Can You Make This Skillet Dinner Ahead Of Time?
+Can You Make This Ahead Of Time?

-You sure can!
+Definitely!
 It’ll be just as cheesy and comforting as it was when you made it.
-Of course, most pasta recipes are the most delicious when they are first made, but this Cheesy Ground Turkey Skillet is really an exception to the rule.
+Of course, most pasta recipes are the best when they are first made, but this ground turkey skillet is really an exception to the rule.

 Reheat a big bowl in the microwave or place the whole skillet back on the stove top and reheat gently over low heat.